razvii22/bakery-wiki/wiki/locations/panopticon.md

 {: gradient="" blame="Razvii"}
 > **Note:**
 > The events described in this section of the article are debated, and the exact wording is highly unlikely.

+# Capabilities
+The Panopticon, even in its incomplete and in-construction state, is still capable of fulfilling certain functions:
+- GPS - The station acts as a massive, extremely powerful multi point GPS beacon for several other systems.
+- Observation - The observation decks allow a person on the platform to safely observe any movement or change down on the ground level with little to no way of being seen back
+- Lifts - The station is equipped with 2 remote controllable lifts, one acting as a personnel lift pod, and the other as a cargo elevator.

 # Decomissioning